SafiaNassiri/TwilightOfEryndor-LuaGame/README.md

 # Twilight of Eryndor

-Twilight of Eryndor is a 2D dungeon crawler built entirely in Lua using the Love2D framework.
-Explore the ruins of the ancient kingdom of Eryndor, battle enemies, collect loot, and master the dual Light & Shadow skills to overcome puzzles and reach hidden areas.
+Twilight of Eryndor is a 2D roguelike dungeon crawler built in Lua using the Love2D framework.
+Battle through procedurally generated dungeons, face waves of enemies, collect powerful loot, and see how long you can survive!

 ---

 ## Features

-- **Procedurally Generated Dungeons** – Each playthrough offers new layouts, enemy placements, and loot.
+- **Procedurally Generated Dungeons** – Each playthrough offers unique layouts with connected rooms and corridors.
-- **Combat System** – Engage enemies in melee or ranged combat with responsive controls.
+- **Wave-Based Combat** – Face increasingly difficult waves of enemies that spawn off-screen and hunt you down.
+- **Three Enemy Types** – Battle melee bruisers, tanky juggernauts, and deadly ranged attackers, each with unique sizes and behaviors.
+- **Projectile Combat** – Click to fire projectiles at enemies.
+Aim carefully and dodge incoming attacks!
-- **Enemy AI** – Enemies patrol, chase the player when spotted, and attack with cooldowns and telegraphs.
+- **Enemy AI** – Enemies patrol when idle, chase when they spot you, and use telegraphed attacks before striking.
-- **Loot & Items** – Collect potions, weapons, and artifacts dropped by enemies to aid your journey.
-- **Boss Encounters** – Face floor bosses that challenge your combat skills and strategy.
+- **Animated Sprites** – Characters squash and stretch as they move, and breathe while idle for a lively feel.
+- **Death Animations** – Enemies burst into particles when defeated, with satisfying visual feedback.
+- **Diverse Loot System** – Collect health orbs, speed boosts, health potions, mana potions, and rare shards that drop from defeated enemies.
+- **Progressive Difficulty** – Enemy waves grow larger and drop rates increase as you survive longer.
-- **Smooth Camera** – Follow the player through the dungeon seamlessly.
+- **Smooth Camera** – The camera follows the player seamlessly through the dungeon.

 ---